HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases

-Observing the absence of an HDL code search benchmark, we aim to establish a specific benchmark to address this gap.
-However, manually creating expert-annotated benchmark is time-consuming and labor-intensive, posing it economically impractical.
-Therefore, based on the multi-level hierarchical framework of HDLxGraph, we propose to leverage LLMs to construct a benchmark dubbed HDLSearch, as shown in Figure \ref{fig:benchmark}.
-The benchmark generation can be divided into mainly three sub-steps:
+While existing HDL code benchmarks inherently require HDL code search capabilities to evaluate task performance, they were not explicitly designed to assess these search capabilities in isolation.
+However, manually creating an expert-annotated benchmark is time-consuming and labor-intensive.
+Therefore, we propose an automated benchmark build pipeline that can automatically analyze, divide, and pair documentation texts and code snippets and construct a benchmark, dubbed HDLSearch.
+As shown in Figure~\ref{fig:benchmark}, the benchmark pipeline contains three main steps:

 \textbf{1) Manual Filtering.} Our corpus originates from RTL-Repo \cite{allam2024rtlrepobenchmarkevaluatingllms}, a collection of publicly accessible GitHub repositories specializing in HDLs.
-Unlike conventional software repositories, HDL projects tend to lack structured documentation and standardized code organization, making automated repository filtering particularly challenging.
-To address this limitation, we first implement a manual filtering and select 10 representative repositories at different difficulty levels, ranging from educational FPGA projects, interconnection protocols to commercial CPUs.
+Some HDL projects lack structured documentation and standardized code organization.
+Therefore, we first implement a manual filtering and select 10 representative repositories at different difficulty levels, ranging from educational FPGA projects, interconnection protocols to commercial CPUs.

-\textbf{2) Query Generation.} Adopting a hierarchical framework where \textbf{block serve as the fundamental level}, we implement a multi-stage generation process.
+\textbf{2) Query Generation.} Adopting a hierarchical framework where \textbf{block serves as the fundamental level}, we implement a multi-stage generation process.
 Initial functional block descriptions are first generated, then systematically propagated through two parallel pathways, which are 1) \textbf{Signal-level annotation:} through contextual information, the semantics of a functional block can be inherited by its associated signals, thereby effectively annotating these signals with specific functionalities, and 2) \textbf{Module-level abstraction} by designing a set of explicit and tailored prompts for the LLMs, we enable it to analyze and summarize the interactions among individual functional blocks as a module-level description.
 This dual-path flow ensures consistent semantic alignment between fine-grained signal behaviors and coarse-grained module operations.
 With all descriptions finished, repo-specific information such as module and signal's names are removed to generate a relatively ambiguous query.